 Design for All

-In 2015, we integrated Universal Design and age-in-place elements into Ankeny Row, a net zero energy intentional community in southeast Portland consisting of five three-bedroom townhomes and one two-bedroom apartment above a common shared space.
-These Universal Design homes adapt to the owners’ changing needs as they age in place.
-All townhomes allow for single-floor living, where the master bedroom, bathroom and kitchen are all on the first floor.
+Ankeny Row is a net zero energy intentional community in Portland Oregon designed and built by Green Hammer featuring Universal Design elements.
+Ankeny Row consists of five three-bedroom townhomes, one two-bedroom apartment, and a common shared space.
+The age in place design allows for single-floor living, where the master bedroom, bathroom and kitchen are all on the first floor.
 The homes have wide halls and doorways and zero-step entrances to accommodate wheelchairs.
 Each home as well as the common courtyard are ADA-accessible.